top of page

 Medicare Part C refers to Medicare Advantage.
 If you choose to receive Medicare Benefits through a Medicare Advantage Plan, you have chosen Medicare Part C (Originally called Medicare Choice, hence Medicare Part C).

-If you choose Medicare Part C, all of your Healthcare is controlled and your care is directed by your Insurance plan normally through your Primary Care Provider (PCP).
+If you choose Medicare Part C, all of your Healthcare is managed by your Insurance plan, typically through your Primary Care Provider (PCP).

 With Medicare Part C, you will choose either a Medicare Advantage HMO plan or a PPO plan.
-The biggest difference is HMO plans normally include Prescription Drug coverage (Medicare Part D), while most PPO plans do not.
-PPO plans are thought to be more flexible, allowing you to see any in-network doctor, without the need or hassle of getting a referral from your Primary Care Provider.
+The most significant difference is that HMO plans typically include Prescription Drug coverage (Medicare Part D), while most PPO plans do not.
+PPO plans are generally considered more flexible, allowing you to see any in-network doctor without the need for or hassle of obtaining a referral from your Primary Care Provider.

-Most HMO plans have a $0 - Low Monthly Premium, while PPO plans are most often low-cost monthly premium options, but are rarely premium-free.
+Most HMO plans have a $0 monthly premium, while PPO plans typically have low monthly premiums but are rarely premium-free.

-With Medicare Advantage plans (Medicare Part C), you will have Co-Insurance and C0-Pays for pretty much everything until you reach your plan MOOP Threshold.
+With Medicare Advantage plans (Medicare Part C), you will have Co-Insurance and Co-Pays for pretty much everything until you reach your plan's MOOP Threshold.
 What in the heck is a MOOP?
-Good question, MOOP stands for Maximum-Out-Of-Pocket Expense.
-Meaning that you will pay your Co-Insurance and Co-Pays until you reach your annual MOOP, amount, which varies by plan.
-It is also important to note that everyone will have two MOOP amounts, one for In-Network and one for Out-Of-Network As a guideline, the lowest cost In-Network MOOP is around $2,800 per year while the national average is closer to $5,000, with the maximum being $9,600.
-So, once you meet your MOOP, your plan will pay for the remainder of the calendar year's costs, excluding your 20% Co-Insurance for Cancer Treatments (Chemotherapy and Radiation).
+Good question.
+MOOP stands for Maximum Out-of-Pocket Expense.
+Meaning that you will pay your Co-Insurance and Co-Pays until you reach your annual MOOP, which varies by plan.
+It is also important to note that everyone will have two MOOP amounts: one for In-Network and one for Out-Of-Network.
+As a guideline, the lowest-cost In-Network MOOP is approximately $2,800 per year; the national average is closer to $5,000, with a maximum of $9,600.
+Once you meet your MOOP, your plan will cover the remainder of the calendar year's costs, excluding your 20% Co-Insurance for Cancer Treatments (Chemotherapy and Radiation).

 MEDICARE SUPPLEMENT/MEDIGAP PLANS

 Original Medicare (Medicare Part A and Medicare Part B) is offered and managed by the government.
-With Original Medicare, the government pays 80% of your Healthcare Costs under Medicare Part A and Part B and you are responsible for the remaining 20%, which is where Medigap or Medicare Supplements as they are referred to come in.
+With Original Medicare, the government pays 80% of your Healthcare Costs under Medicare Part A and Part B, and you are responsible for the remaining 20%, which is where Medigap or Medicare Supplements, as they are referred to, come in.
 These plans (depending on which one you choose, 90% of people choose either Plan G or Plan N).
-This combination is the most comprehensive Healthcare Plan you can have.
+This combination is the most comprehensive Healthcare Plan available.
 You can go to any Hospital and see any Doctor in the United States, and the Supplement will pay the Medicare Part A deductible for you.
-Adding a Medicare Plan G will cost the majority of 65-year-olds around $100-$140 per month.
-But, outside of the annual Part B deductible of $240, all of your Hospital and Outpatient costs will be $0.
-And a Plan N has a few restrictions and costs $30 less per month.
+Adding a Medicare Plan G will cost most 65-year-olds about $130 to $165 per month.
+But, outside of the annual Part B deductible of $280, all of your Hospital and Outpatient costs will be $0.
+Plan N has a few restrictions and costs $30 less per month.

-Medigap and Medicare Supplement plans are one and the same, it just depends on how you refer to them.
-And, these plans are all standardized, meaning that every Plan N is the same across the country and every Plan G is identical in all 50 states.
-The only difference is what each plan costs where you live.
+Medigap and Medicare Supplement plans are the same; it just depends on how you refer to them.
+These plans are standardized, meaning that every Plan N is the same nationwide, and every Plan G is identical across all 50 states.
+The only difference is the cost of each plan where you live.

-Many people fall for the glitter and glamor of the Free, Extra, and/or Additional benefits that Medicare Advantage plans offer.
-But, I have to share with all of you that having Original Medicare, with a Medicare Supplement Plan G, and a $5,000 Dental/Vision/Hearing Insurance policy, will cost you in the neighborhood of $2,160 per year.
-Compare that with what your MOOP amounts are with any Medicare Advantage plan and I think you will quickly see that the most comprehensive and the most flexible healthcare plan, that keeps you in control of who you see and where you go and is without question is the best overall value with the lowest overall costs is having Original Medicare paired with Medicare Supplement Plan G.
+Many people are drawn to the glitter and glamor of the Free, Extra, and/or Additional benefits that Medicare Advantage plans offer.
+But I have to share with all of you that having Original Medicare, a Medicare Supplement Plan G, and a $5,000 Dental/Vision/Hearing Insurance policy will cost you approximately $2,160 per year.
+Compare that with your MOOP amounts for any Medicare Advantage plan.
+I think you will quickly see that the most comprehensive and the most flexible healthcare plan, which keeps you in control of who you see and where you go, and is without question the best overall value with the lowest overall costs, is having Original Medicare paired with Medicare Supplement Plan G.

 1. You never have to go through the headache of re-enrolling in Original Medicare or in a Medicare Supplement year after year.
-It is your plan and as long as A) you are happy with your plan and B) you are paying your premium, it is your plan forever.
+It is your plan, and as long as A) you are satisfied with it and B) you are paying your premium, it remains your plan.

-2. All of your Medicare Plan Premiums, Medicare Supplement Plan Premiums, and All OTC Costs for Band-aids, Cough Medicine, Vitamins, and Aspirin are all 100% Tax Deductible, as long as you itemize your deductions.
-All of your Dental, Vision, and Hearing costs are also tax deductible.
-We always recommend shopping your Supplement every 3 years or so to compare prices to ensure you are not overpaying.
+2. All of your Medicare Plan Premiums, Medicare Supplement Plan Premiums, and all OTC Costs for Band-aids, Cough Medicine, Vitamins, and Aspirin are all 100% Tax Deductible, as long as you itemize your deductions.
+All of your Dental, Vision, and Hearing costs are also tax-deductible.
+We always recommend shopping for your Supplement every 3 years or so to compare prices to ensure you are not overpaying.

 NOTE: Both Medicare Advantage Plans and Medicare Supplement Plans are offered by Private Insurance Companies, not the government.